 La seule façon d'éviter le Quadrant D de manière systématique, c'est de valider l'alignement entre ton packaging et ton contenu avant d'appuyer sur Publier.
 C'est précisément pour ça que le Score de Packaging RepackIt est calculé avant la publication, pas après.
 Et YouTube Studio ne peut pas faire ça, il ne voit ta vidéo qu'une fois qu'elle est publiée.

-These four axes are not arbitrary criteria.
+These five axes are not arbitrary criteria.
 They map exactly to the signals YouTube combines in its predictive scoring.
-A high score on all four axes means packaging that maximizes the probability of Quadrant A. Qualified clicks, strong retention, and algorithmic trust that compounds video after video on your channel.
+A high score across all five axes means packaging that maximizes the probability of Quadrant A. Qualified clicks, strong retention, and algorithmic trust that compounds video after video on your channel.

 Score your packaging before you publish.